VincentC-D/Portfolio/README.md

 ## Zelda

 For this game project, we were tasked with introducing two new feature to the dungeon.
-Adding pots which can</br> be picked up and thrown at enemies and adding hearts which have a chance to appear when you defeat an enemy and</br>
-that you can pick up to gain a full heart back.
-Hearts were not so troublesome, to implement them I had to get</br>
+Adding pots which can</br> be picked up and thrown at enemies and adding hearts which have a chance to appear when you defeat an enemy</br> and that you can pick up to gain a full heart back.
+Hearts were easier, to implement them I had to get</br>
 each time an enemy is defeated and run a randomizer for the chance of the heart appearing.
 As for the pots, they</br>
 were a bit more complicated but nothing impossible.
 To implement the pots I had to first generate them for each</br>
 room and then create new states (here they are more like action off the main character) for the player picking</br>